ViewComponent/view_component/README.md

 ### Building components

-Components are subclasses of `ActionView::Component` and live in `app/components`.
-You may wish to create an `ApplicationComponent` that is a subclass of `ActionView::Component` and inherit from that instead.
+Components are subclasses of `ActionView::Component::Base` and live in `app/components`.
+You may wish to create an `ApplicationComponent` that is a subclass of `ActionView::Component::Base` and inherit from that instead.

 Component class names end in -`Component`.